 There are also museums and art gallery to see around the temple complex.
 Taste some Magelang delicacies before heading back home.
 Magelang has some unique dishes worth to try.
 Such as Kupat Tahu and Bakmi Jawa (the Javanese noodles).

 Kupat Tahu is a tofu-based dish poured with various vegetables, fried onions, and soy sauce.
 It is famous for being a favorite dish of the former Indonesian president.

 Borobudur Marathon Venue & Schedule

 The race starts and finishes at Borobudur’s Lumbini Park Complex, Magelang.
-In 2019, the event will be held on Sunday, 17 November.
+In 2020, the event will be held on Sunday, 15 November.
 The race starts as early as 5 AM in the morning.
 While the race village (the committee) opens from 3 AM.
-The friendship run will be held one day before on Saturday, 16 November.
+The friendship run will be held one day before the main event.

 |Borobudur Marathon 2020 Venue & Schedule